kwruntime/core/INSTALL.md

 4. **Windows**

-	If you use Windows 8 or superior, it's recommended install using `npx` command (included with nodejs).
+	If windows prompts false virus alert, please disable antivirus, or install using ```NodeJs``` like explained on method 1 here.

 	Windows Instalers: [Go to downloads](https://github.com/kwruntime/installer/releases).

-	The installer automatically download latest version.
+	The installer automatically download latest version for 32/64 bits.

 5. **Android** (with Termux)